RHAM231/My-Django-Website/README.md

 # My Thought Process and Methods

 ### Checklist
-I implemented a checklist at the end of the development process to ensure a smooth deployment.
+I implemented a checklist at the end of the development process to ensure a smooth deployment and overall clean, readable project.
 It can be found here.

 ### Style Guides
 The project is written following style guides for each language to the fullest extent possible.
 They are as follows: